wallarm/terraform-provider-wallarm/docs/resources/tenant.md

 # wallarm_tenant

 Provides the resource to manage [tenants][1] of the company.
-To use this resource your token has to have 'Global Administrator' role.
+To use this resource, your token has to have the 'Global Administrator' role.

 ## Example Usage